Language & Location

 Sport Betting

 SpreadEX ranks number 29 on TraderGuide’s ranking list.
-The ranking list is based on the cost of trading with SpreadEX, in the 16 most commonly traded instruments globally.
+Our rankings are based on the cost of trading with SpreadEX across the 16 most commonly traded global instruments.
+We monitor spreads during both the EU and US sessions and record the widest spreads observed.

 What you need to know about SpreadEX

-SpreadEX launched back in 1999 originally as a financial spread betting operator and later expanded into CFD trading.
-The company is regulated by the UK Financial Conduct Authority (FCA) and also holds a UK Gambling Commission licence for its sports betting offering, which is separate from its financial trading services.
+SpreadEX launched in 1999 as one of the UK's original financial spread betting operators—making it one of the longest-established names in retail trading.
+It is regulated by the UK Financial Conduct Authority (FCA), and client funds are protected under the Financial Services Compensation Scheme (FSCS) up to £85,000 per person.
+SpreadEx also holds a UK Gambling Commission licence for its sports betting arm, which operates entirely separately from its financial trading services.

 What concerns us about SpreadEX?